 The classic symptom of an L4 fracture is pain at the injury site.
 Some individuals may have pain in the neck, upper back, hips, abdomen, or thighs.
 Weakness, tingling, and numbness are possible indicators of the fracture causing compression on the surrounding nerves.
 Bladder or bowel loss of control or paralysis may be an indication of the fracture pushing against the spinal cord.
 If you have any severe back pain due to trauma, seek medical attention immediately.
 A doctor will perform a physical examination, order x-rays, CT scans, and an MRI of your spine if necessary, and may also consult with a neurologist.

 Vertebra fractures are serious injuries that can cause long-term or lifelong pain, discomfort, and disability.
 Multiple surgeries may be necessary, and vertebra fracture patients may be forced to spend weeks or months in recovery.
 If you or a family member suffered a lumbar vertebra fracture in an accident that was caused by somebody else’s negligent, reckless or careless actions, an attorney can help you recover compensation for your injuries and pain and suffering.
 Call (800) 925-0723 to speak with a California personal injury attorney at Estey & Bomberger about your legal rights.
-Our attorneys are available to discuss your case and answer your questions 24 hours a day.
+Our injury attorneys represent clients nationwide and are available to discuss your case and answer your questions 24 hours a day.
 All consultations are free and if we handle your case, we will not charge any legal fees unless we recover money for you.
+Contact us to schedule a free consultation today.